-- What is it: A simple confirmation message after a successful transaction.
-Someone took an action, like making a purchase or volunteering, and it triggered a response.
+- What is it: A simple confirmation notification after a successful transaction.
+Someone took an action, like making a purchase with a credit card or volunteering, and it triggered a response.

-- Example: A text receipt, thank you message after a fundraising campaign, etc.
+- Example: An opt-in notification, ecommerce text receipt, order confirmation, appointment reminder, thank you message after a fundraising campaign, etc.

 - Next level: You can upgrade your transactional messages by adding a call to action: “Thanks for your donation.
 Here’s a link to our contact card so you can add us to your phone.”